Authentication - Native API

 • value: YOUR_API_KEY

 At the end of any Blockdeamon API Suite endpoint, add the following: ?apiKey=YOUR_API_KEY.
-For example, to retrieve the current block number in Ethereum Mainnet, use the following POST request:
+See the following cases:

 https://svc.blockdaemon.com/ethereum/mainnet/native?apiKey=YOUR_API_KEY